xingchenzhang/xingchenzhang.github.io/_pages/about.md

 [12/2024] I gave a talk titled “Rethinking performance evaluation in image fusion” at the [BMVA Symposium on Image & Video Quality](https://www.bmva.org/meetings/24-12-11-ImageandVideoQualityAssessment.html) in the British Computer Society (BCS), London.

-[11/2024] Invited to attend the AI roundtable discussion at the [Outstanding Young Scholars Society UK](https://www.oyss.org.uk/) Annual Meeting on 30th November 2024 in London.
+[11/2024] Invited to attend the AI roundtable discussion at the [Outstanding Young Scholars Society UK](https://www.oyss.org.uk/) Annual Meeting in London.

 [11/2024] I organized a [BMVC2024](https://bmvc2024.org/) workshop titled “**DIFA: Deep Learning-based Image Fusion and Its Applications**” as the lead organizer in Glasgow, UK, on 27th November 2024.
 More details can be found on our [workshop website](https://difa2024.github.io/).

-[11/2024] Invited to give a talk titled "An introduction to Prompt Engineering" at Wuhan Union Hospital of China (online)
+[11/2024] I gave a talk titled "An introduction to Prompt Engineering" at Wuhan Union Hospital of China (online).

-[11/2024] Invited to give a talk titled "A brief introduction to AI" at Wuhan Union Hospital of China (online)
+[11/2024] I gave a talk titled "A brief introduction to AI" at Wuhan Union Hospital of China (online).

-[10/2024] Invited to give a research talk titled "Human-Centered Computer Vision: From Unimodality to Multimodality" at the University of Exeter Open Day

 [09/2024] I have been listed among the **<span style="color: red;">World's Top 2% Scientists</span>**
  ([Stanford University's list](https://topresearcherslist.com/), 2024)!

 [09/2024] Welcome Zixian to join my group as a PhD student!
-Before joined my group, Zixian obtained his MSc degree (with distinction) from Imperial College London.
+Before joining my group, Zixian obtained his MSc degree (with distinction) from Imperial College London.

 [09/2024] I started to serve as the Deputy Director of Business Engagement & Innovation at the Department of Computer Science.